 Important!: Emergency number 911 is hard-coded into your phone.
-You can dial this number almost any time, even when the phone is locked or restricted.
+You can dial this number almost any time, even when the phone is locked, restricted, or with Airplane Mode set to On.
+(See "Airplane Mode" on page 131 for more information.)